IBM-Bluemix-Docs/third-party/software-validate.md

     The message `No service instance available` might be displayed if you haven't created a secret or if you don't have the correct access to use secrets, even if you have service instances that are created.
     {: note}

-7. Select a category and your deployment target.
+7. If applicable, set your deployment target and add your software version.
 8. Click **Add version**.

 ## Configuring the product details
 {: #sw-validate-cfg-deploy}

-The product details will vary based on the type of software that you're onboarding.

-1. From the Configure product tab, review the version details and any prerequisites and contraints.
-In addition, set the deployment values if applicable.
+1. From the Version list table, click the row that contains your software.
-1. Set the applicable deployment values if applicable.
+1. Set the applicable deployment values.
 1. Click **Update** to save your changes.

-## Adding license details
+## Adding license agreements
 {: #sw-validate-add-license}

-Provide the URL to each license agreement that users are required to accept when they install the software.
-These license agreements are separate from the {{site.data.keyword.cloud_notm}} Services Agreement.
+If users are required to accept any license agreements beyond the {{site.data.keyword.cloud_notm}} Services Agreement when they install the software, provide the URL to each agreement.

-1. Click **Add license** > **Add**.
+1. Click **Add license agreements** > **Add**.
 2. Enter the name and URL, and click **Update**.

 ## Reviewing your readme file